Ireland Travel Guide

 Dublin is a good place to start your trip to Ireland.
 You could base yourself there for a night or two depending.
 There are a number of hop on hop off tours around the city and walking tours that are very enjoyable.

 The Saint Partick’s Day parade in Dublin is one of the best in the whole of the Emerald Isle, it’s a great experience.
-Dublin has a number of tour companies offering service all over the city, moving outside the city there are a number of lovely places to visit including Howth which is a big change from the city of Dublin.
+Dublin has a number of tour companies offering services all over the city, moving outside the city there are a number of lovely places to visit including Howth which is a big change from the city of Dublin.

 2 – Galway